alexander-hunt/Moffat-Bay/scripts/README.md

 source .venv/bin/activate

 # Windows PowerShell
-.venv\Scripts\Activate.ps1
+.\.venv\Scripts\Activate.ps1
 ```

 ## `setup_databases.py`

 Creates the configured local application database and the disposable `moffat_bay_test`
 database when they do not already exist.
+When `MYSQL_USER` is not `root`, it creates that local
-It grants the configured `MYSQL_USER` access to both
+account if needed and grants it access to both databases.
+It applies all Alembic migrations and
-databases, applies all Alembic migrations, and reloads the fictional development seed data.
+reloads the fictional development seed data.
+The test database remains empty for pytest to
-The test database remains empty for pytest to isolate its database tests.
+isolate its database tests.

 Set `MYSQL_ROOT_PASSWORD` in the operating-system environment before running the script.
 The
 password is used only to provision local MySQL databases and accounts; it is not written to